edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 }
 ```

+Pretty simple signatures, right?

 The store is a simple object containing our initial state and available actions.
-Here is the real power of Meiosis, we're dealing with plain objects and functions.
+Here is the real power of Meiosis, we're dealing with **plain objects and functions**.

 ```typescript
 export const store = {